Spain’s top wine destinations

 Rioja

-Rioja is Spain’s most famous Protected Designation of Origin (PDO), located in the north of the country.
-It is renowned for its red wines made primarily from the Tempranillo grape, and for the distinctive use of oak barrels, which add complexity and elegance to the wines.
+Rioja is Spain's most well-known Denomination of Origin, located in the north of the country.
+The region is best known for its red wines made mainly from the Tempranillo grape and for the use of oak barrels, which add complexity and elegance.

 What to expect from rioja wines

-Young reds are fruity and fresh, while Crianza, Reserva, and Gran Reserva wines offer deeper notes of vanilla, spices, and wood, thanks to extended ageing in oak.
-Although the region also produces light whites and delicate rosés, red wines are the real highlight.
+Young reds are fresh and fruity, while Crianza, Reserva and Gran Reserva wines show notes of vanilla, spice and oak as a result of ageing in barrel.
+Although Rioja also produces whites and rosés, red wines are the region's main highlight.

 What to do